-Q Your total is 8,070, is that right?
+Q Your total is 8,070, is that right? and the first of the

-MR. GOODELL: 8,700 civilians and over 100,000 military.
+MR. GOODELL: 8,700 civilians and over 100,000

-Q In other words, Senator, what you are saying is --

-Q That have already been punished?
+military.
+Q In other words, Senator, what you are saying is --54 G That have already been punished?
+0

 MR. GOODELL: They have already been punished.

-Q Does that mean they served or they simply were sentenced?
+The second star is sense new ST Q Does that mean they served or they simply were sentenced?

 MR. GOODELL: All except a small group that was in prison at the time of the President's proclamation have already served.
-They may, some of them, still be on parole or probation.
+They may, some of them, still be on

-Q In effect all you are doing is expunging --

-MR. GOODELL: They are getting a pardon to restore their civil rights if they qualify for clemency.
+Q In effect all you are doing is expunging --MR. GOODELL: They are getting a pardon to restore their civil rights if they qualify for clemency.

-Q What you are saying then is something like 108,000 people who have nothing to lose have not yet contacted you?
+What you are saying then is something like 108,000 people who have nothing to lose have not yet contacted you?